icflorescu/mantine-datatable/README.md

 Want to [become a code contributor](https://icflorescu.github.io/mantine-datatable/contribute-and-support)?

-## Sponsor the project
+## Support the project

 If you find this package useful, please consider ❤️ [sponsoring my work](https://github.com/sponsors/icflorescu).
 Your sponsorship will help me dedicate more time to maintaining the project and will encourage me to add new features and fix existing bugs.
-If you're a company using Mantine DataTable in a commercial project, you can also [hire my services](https://github.com/icflorescu).
+If you're a company using Mantine, Mantine DataTable or [Mantine ContextMenu](https://icflorescu.github.io/mantine-contextmenu/) in a commercial project, you can also [hire my services](https://github.com/icflorescu).

 ## Other means of support